divijL/Covid-19-Data-Analysis-Project/README.md

 # Covid-19-Data-Analysis-Project
-Data Visualization and data analysis of covid-19 data of all the countries till July 2020 has been carried out using python-3 and Jupyter notebook.
+Data Visualization and data analysis of covid-19 data of all the countries till July 2020 has been carried out using python-3, Jupyter notebook, Seaborn, Pandas & Plotly.
 Following operations were performed on the data through this project:-
   1. Data preparation
   2. Analysing Total cases, Deaths, recovered & Active cases